NeuroCopter/ar2clipse/README.md

 # ar2clipse #

-Utilities to convert an ardupilot sketch to an eclipse project
+Utilities to convert an ardupilot sketch to an eclipse project.

+ar2clipse is "non-invasive":
+* .pde.hpp softlinks are created for every .pde file and included in an auto-generated .cpp file
+* edit your git repository through the softlinks without changing it's initial structure.

 ## tested on ##